jakobharder/anno-mod-loader/docs/modinfo.md

     |Name|Description
     |---|---
-    |`Require`|List mods and DLCs that are required to use this mod.
+    |`Require`|List mods and DLCs that are required to use this mod.<br/>Missing dependencies result in log warning.
     |`Optional`|List mods and DLCs that enable further content in this mod.
     |`LoadAfter`|List mods to load before this mod.
     |`Deprecate`|List mods that are replaced by this mod.<br/>A warning will be printed in the mod-loader.log.
 LoadAfter and Require will use the new ID.
-    |`Incompatible`|List incompatible mods.
-A warning will be printed in the mod-loader.log
+    |`Incompatible`|List incompatible mods.<br/>Active incompatible mods result in log warning.

 === ":material-factory: 1800"
     ```json